KiwiXR/kiwixr.github.io/_projects/example.md

 ---

-Ref:
+TODO:
-> I guess providing a handful of `_includes` templates is an awesome idea, and let's do it!
+> Maybe providing a handful of `_includes` templates is a good idea.